LAAC-LSCP/Zooniverse/README.md

 python pipeline.py
 ```

-The anonymized clips and a metadata file with clip name, child ID, age and the original recording name will be saved in the directory specified in the `outfolder`.
+At the location specified in `outfolder` in the `config.py file`, the software will create:
+- an `intermediate/` folder with extracted CHN chunks
+- a `data-for-upload/ folder with the final short clips and a metadata file

 ### 2. Upload subjects